This information applies to residential tenancies - meaning it applies to people renting a place to live.

 Renovictions (ending a lease for renovations)

-- Landlords must give tenants between one month and three months rent as compensation, depending on the building size.
-Landlords may have to pay more compensation to tenants if the landlord does not follow the rules about renovictions
+- Landlords must compensate tenants one month to three months of rent, depending on the building size.
+If the landlord does not follow the rules about renovictions, the landlord may have to pay more compensation to tenants.

-- If the landlord provides another unit that is acceptable to the tenant, and the tenant agrees to enter into a lease for the new unit with the same benefits and obligations as the current lease, the tenant is not entitled to compensation
+- If the landlord provides another acceptable unit to the tenant, and the tenant agrees to enter into a lease for the new unit with the same benefits and obligations as the current lease, the tenant is not entitled to compensation.

-- If the landlord and tenant do not come to an agreement, the landlord must apply to the Residential Tenancies Program asking for an eviction order.
+- If the landlord and tenant do not reach an agreement, the landlord must apply to the Residential Tenancies Program for an eviction order.

 - Rental arrears